Bucky24/react-canvas/README.md

 Clip takes in parameters that define a rectangle, and a list of children.
 It will use the canvas context clip method to ensure that any part of those children that falls outside the rectangle is not drawn.
 This is different from the clip in Image, which determines the section of the source image to display.

-Clip will only work on elements that return a CanvasContext.Consumer, or on elements that return a single child that then returns a CanvasContext.Consumer.
-This is because, due to the way canvas clipping and React work, this component bypasses React's render method for its children.
+Clip uses a render method that bypasses React's render system.
 This is because the children have to finish rendering before Clip finishes rendering.
-React can do this, but if any OTHER component renders during that time it will also be clipped, which we don't want.
+React can sortof do this, but if any OTHER component renders during that time it will also be clipped, which we don't want (and this happens pretty frequently).

-Clip should be able to handle anything a Canvas element can.
+At this point, Clip should be able to handle anything a Canvas element can.
 This includes custom components.
-Because it uses the same custom rendering method that Canvas does when doing direct rendering, it is not recommended to use class components when using Clip.
+Because it uses the same custom rendering method that Canvas does when doing direct rendering, it is not recommended to use class components when using Clip (the direct rendering method does not handle them in a performant way).
+If you get any errors using Clip, then make a bug report-it's a bit fragile.

 ##### Children

-Takes multiple children, must be ReactCanvas elements that are functional only and return as described above (this should include custom elements that are setup this way)
+Takes multiple children, see above for limitations and notes on this.

 ##### Parameters